-Procedure: Company Directorships, Secretaryships and Partnerships
+Procedure: Company directorships, secretaryships and partnerships

-- New staff, within 30 days after joining the University, must declare on the relevant form to their Dean or Director any pre-existing directorships, secretaryships or partnerships, other than family trusts, family companies (if not in their academic or work area of expertise), not for profits, or self-managed superannuation funds.
+- Within 30 days of joining the University, new staff must declare to their Dean or Director any pre-existing directorships, secretaryships or partnerships, other than family trusts or partnerships, family companies (if not in their academic or work area of expertise), community (not for profit) boards of management, or self-managed superannuation funds.

-- Sufficient detail should be provided to allow any conflicts of interest to be assessed in accordance with the Conflict of Interest and Commitment policy.
+- Sufficient detail should be provided on the relevant form to allow any conflicts of interest to be assessed in accordance with the Conflict of Interest and Commitment policy.

-- Where a Dean or Director believes no conflict of interest may arise from continued participation as a director, secretary or partner, he\she will endorse the recommendation as approved, and forward it to the Delegate.
+- Where a Dean or Director believes no conflict of interest may arise from continued participation as a director, secretary or partner, he\she will endorse the recommendation as approved, and forward it to the delegate.

-- Where a Dean or Director believes a conflict of interest may arise from continued participation as a director, secretary or partner he\she will either: endorse the declaration and forward it to the Delegate for consideration and approval if deemed acceptable; or advise the new staff member that such participation creates a conflict of interest and as such the new staff member should resign from that position.
+- Where a Dean or Director believes a conflict of interest may arise from continued participation as a director, secretary or partner he\she will either: endorse the declaration and forward it to the delegate for consideration and approval if deemed acceptable; or advise the new staff member that such participation creates a conflict of interest and as such the new staff member should resign from that position.

-- Staff of the University may from time to time be nominated or invited by the University to hold office in University-related or other entities.
+- Staff of the University may, from time to time, be nominated or invited by the University to hold office in University-related or other entities.

-- The holding of all such offices, however and by whoever nominated or invited, must have the prior written approval of the Delegate, on the relevant form.
+- The holding of all such offices, however and by whoever nominated or invited, should have the prior written approval of the delegate.

 - In considering an offer of directorship, secretaryship or partnership, staff members should consider and ensure that they are compliant with the University’s policy on conflict of interest.